lammps/lammps/doc/include-file-conventions.md

 ## Rules

 Below are the various rules that are applied.
-Not all a enforced strictly and automatically.
+Not all are enforced strictly and automatically.
 If there are no significant side effects, exceptions may be possible for cases, where a full compliance to the rules may require a large effort compared to the benefit.